Mountain tourrecommended routeMountain tour · Eisacktal closed

 Selected alternatives for you

-South Tyrol's highest refuge is located on the southern side of the Stubai Alps at an altitude of 3,195 meters.
+South Tyrol's highest mountain hut is located on the southern side of the Stubai Alps at an altitude of 3,195 m.

 closed